select s1.username || '@' || s1.machine

 --------------------- ---------------------------------------------------------------- ------------------------------------------------ -------------------------------- ----- -----

-SERVICE_MODULE SYS$USERS SQL*Plus TRUE TRUE
+SERVICE_MODULE SYS$USERS SQL*Plus TRUE TRUEto disable it :

 SQL> exec dbms_monitor.serv_mod_act_trace_disable('SYS$USERS', 'SQL*Plus', dbms_monitor.all_actions);

-PL/SQL procedure successfully completed.
+PL/SQL procedure successfully completed.The SESSION_TRACE Procedure

 Description